 After the rollout, it’s crucial to check in on your progress.
 Circle back to the goals you set in step two and use a mix of data and feedback to see how you’re doing.
 Look at the analytics within the software, send out short employee surveys, and have informal chats with your team.
 For example, one study found that integrating real-time communication apps led to a 45% improvement in team collaboration ratings.
 This feedback loop is essential for understanding what’s working and where you might need to make adjustments to your strategy.

-Common Roadblocks (And How to Get Around Them)
+Common Integration Roadblocks (and How to Solve Them)

 Let's be real: integrating new software isn't always a seamless, plug-and-play dream.
 Even with the best intentions, you can hit a few bumps in the road.
 The good news is that most of these challenges are completely predictable and manageable with a bit of foresight.
 Instead of waiting for problems to pop up, you can plan for them from the start.
 The goal is to make the transition so smooth that your team barely notices the change—except for how much easier their work has become.
 This isn't about finding a magical, one-size-fits-all solution, but about being strategic and realistic about what it takes to connect different systems effectively.